unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/06_document/03_get-documentation.md

-Once you have completed your **Descriptor** cell, you could get your web API documentation and share it with your team or make it public.
+Once you have completed your **Descriptor** cell, you can get your web API documentation and share it with your team or make it public.

 # Document your web API